pklaus/netio230a/README.md

 This project uses the python modules socket, hashlib, re, math, time, datetime and sys.
 The example.gui.py file needs pygtk installed.

+## Installation and Usage

+The software is tested and known to work on Ubuntu Linux and on Microsoft Windows XP.
+It should, however, work on any operating system that supports python (and PyGTK for the GUI).

+Please refer to the Wiki site http://wiki.github.com/pklaus/netio230a/installation-howto for information on how to install and use the software.

 ## License